Last Updated on

 As shown below:

-Moving average is useful when the price has an ebb and flow to it.
+Moving average crossover is useful when the price has an ebb and flow to it.

-However if the price goes parabolic, the moving average will lag the market, and risk giving back a chunk of profits.
+However, if the price goes parabolic, the moving averages will lag the market, and risk giving back a chunk of profits.

 This is when you should consider trailing with…